 Heritage conservation areas have special heritage value and character, and are designated for long-term protection in an Official Community Plan.
 Section 614 of the Local Government Act allows local governments to establish heritage conservation areas.

 There are two heritage conservation areas in Kelowna, one near Abbott Street and one near Marshall Street.
 Heritage alteration permits are generally required for construction or building alterations in these unique neighbourhoods.
+If you are planning to construct or build in these areas, you will require a Heritage Review prepared by a Professional Heritage Consultant as part of the application process.

 - The Abbott Street area generally applies to properties between Mill Creek to the north, Pandosy Street to the east, Kelowna General Hospital to the south and Okanagan Lake to the west